George Tilton Elementary School Student: I Was Beaten With A Belt

 “She got in my face and said, “You respect [Haynes] because we grew up together.’
 She gave my teacher back the belts and she left,” Jomaury said.

 The belts, he says, belonged to the teacher.
 Jomaury’s mother, Asia Gaines, says she knew the teacher had belts and says the principal knew, too.
-Before the bathroom incident, Gaines was visiting school and said Haynes showed her the belts
+Before the bathroom incident, Gaines was visiting school and said Haynes showed her the belts.

 “She said, ‘I’ve got something to show you.’
 The principal was standing right there,” said Gaines.
 “It was two belts – a brown one and a black one.”